sastoudt/DS421_summerProject/SFEI_chl/README.md

 To Do

 - host Shiny app online
-- go through interaction model results and comment
+- go through interaction model results and comment DONE

 ## Week 2 Goals

 - incorporate space into the GAM

 I anticipate computational problems when adding all stations into one model.

+Computational Update
+- I anticipated correctly, but there are a few options that look promising for not having to break things up.
+- bam (multiple thread gam, huge improvement in speed with 4 threads and I have a max of 8 on my computer)
+- put everything up on the cluster (figured out all of the steps to do this [moving files back and forth, submitting jobs])

 - chunk into regions
 - chunk based on correlation of chl between stations?